• There are no suggestions because the search field is empty.

 Evolution of Warehouse Management and Technology

-As warehouses and distribution centers became larger, like the massive one used by Sears (above), there was a need for more organized inventory storage and the order fulfillment process.
+As warehouses and distribution centers grew larger, such as the massive one used by Sears (above), there was a need for more organized inventory storage and order fulfillment processes.
 With Sears, things were still handled by hand for many years, where customers filled out order forms with the items, sizes, and quantities they wanted to purchase through the mail.

-New manufacturing methods and industries in the 1900s necessitated the development of better processes and the use of solutions like forklifts, hand trucks, and sophisticated storage racks.
+New manufacturing methods and industries in the 1900s necessitated the development of improved processes and the adoption of solutions such as forklifts, hand trucks, and sophisticated storage racks.
 Driven by the demands of World War II, manufacturers invented a range of adjustable pallet racking in the 1940s and 1950s.

-The technological revolution in warehousing began in the 1970s with the use of the barcode and UPC code.
+The technological revolution in warehousing began in the 1970s with the adoption of the barcode and UPC.
 By 1984, about one-third of U.S. grocery stores were using the technology.
-But it has applications in warehouses as well.
+But it also has applications in warehouses.
 In 1975, J.C.
 Penney installed a warehouse management system (WMS), which gradually became more sophisticated over several decades.
 By 2004, up to 90% of Fortune 500 companies had digitized using barcodes and a WMS.

 The Warehouse of Today and the Future

 Warehouses are also improving efficiency and productivity by leveraging technology solutions like robotics, wireless computing, wearables, and mobile workstations.
-In the future, we can expect even more innovation in warehousing and logistics with things like artificial intelligence (AI), the Internet of Things (IoT), big data, machine learning, and advanced analytics.
+We now see even more innovation in warehousing and logistics, including artificial intelligence (AI), the Internet of Things (IoT), big data, machine learning, and advanced analytics.

 As you can see, the warehousing concept takes us back centuries.
-As business owners have continued to work to find cost-effective and efficient ways to store materials and fulfill orders, these systems have evolved into the ones we have today.
+As business owners have continued to work on finding cost-effective, efficient ways to store materials and fulfill orders, these systems have evolved into what they are today.
 Technology solutions are ushering in an entirely new revolution in warehouse management.
-One day, our current era will be viewed as one of the catalysts for future warehouses.
+One day, our current era will be viewed as a catalyst for the future of warehouses.